nandajavarma/nandajavarma.github.io/_posts/2016-09-04-backpacking-in-and-around-north-india.markdown

 All the stories you hear growing up, how people are so bad in the country, why a woman should never travel alone, etc. makes you so prejudiced about people.
-I didn’t even have a single bad experience of the sort (I, of course, travelled sensibly and cautiously not to get into trouble).
+I didn’t even have a single bad experience of that sort (I, of course, travelled sensibly and cautiously not to get into trouble).
 People turned out to be really nice and most of the localites were curious to know why a girl from Kerala is travelling alone in the North.